lucidrains/ddpm-proteins/README.md

 $ wandb login
 ```

-Then you will need to cache all the MSA attention embeddings by first running
+Then you will need to cache all the MSA attention embeddings by first running.
+For some reason, the below needs to be done multiple times to cache all the proteins correctly (it does work though).
+I'll get around to fixing this.

 ```bash
 $ python cache.py